 The reputation of Suzuki for enlightenment derived from his early years.
 While studying at Tokyo University as a young man, he took up the practice of Zen with the renowned monk Soyen Shaku (1859-1919) at the monastery of Engakuji in Kamakura.
 Suzuki lived the life of a monk during training periods, but he did not become an ordained monk.
 His fabled enlightenment in 1897 was associated with the practice of koan, the enigmatic phrases which later became popular in America.
 Unlike Soyen Shaku, Suzuki became an academic.
 He married an American Theosophist in 1911, and himself is said to have become a Theosophist, though Mahayana remained by far his primary interest.
-Conservative Japanese Zen practitioners tend to regard him as a populariser of Zen.
-The Wikipedia entry on Suzuki even states very cautiously of this exponent that “he cannot be recommended as a source of clear and accurate information on Zen practice or history.”
-See http://en.wikipedia.org/wiki/Daisetz_Teitaro_Suzuki (accessed February 2008).
+Conservative Japanese Zen practitioners have tended to regard him as a populariser of Zen.

 Some commentators affirm that Suzuki’s conceptions of Zen were generalising.
 Western critics have been wary of his rather romanticising version of bushido, the cult of the sword.
 Suzuki was born into the samurai class.
 The present writer questioned the status of enlightenment (satori) credited to Professor Suzuki by Western partisans of Zen, though not because of his associations with the Beat generation, concerning whom he was duly reserved (Shepherd, Minds and Sociocultures Vol. One, 1995, p.187 note 177).
 The status of satori is often vague, making this easy to claim by persons far less accomplished than Suzuki.
 Academic distinctions surely do not require enlightenment status; even mild criticisms might then be impossible.
 The Japanese savant is reported to have been unimpressed by the outpourings of the Beatniks Jack Kerouac and Allen Ginsberg at a meeting they gained with him in New York.
 These innovators believed that they understood Zen, though others were in strong doubt on such points.